python-cmd2/cmd2/docs/unfreefeatures.rst

 parameter ``app.multiline_commands``.
 These
 commands will be executed only after the user has entered a *terminator*.
-By default, the command terminators is
+By default, the command terminator is
 ``;``; replacing or appending to the list ``app.terminators`` allows different terminators.
 A blank line is *always* considered a command terminator
 (cannot be overridden).

+In multiline commands, output redirection characters like ``>`` and ``|`` are part of the command arguments unless they appear after the terminator.

 Parsed statements